top of page

 Barren Strawberry - Geum/Waldsteinia fragarioides

-Geum fragarioides, previously Waldsteinia fragarioides, or Barren Strawberry, is a perennial flowering groundcover native to the Upper Peninsuala as well as lower Michigan.
+Geum fragarioides, previously Waldsteinia fragarioides, or Barren Strawberry, is a perennial flowering groundcover native to the Upper Peninsula as well as lower Michigan.
 Unlike real strawberries, the plant does not bear an edible sweet fruit, hence the common name of "barren."
 Barren Strawberry reaches 3 to 6 inches in height, and can be naturized into pollinator lawns or used as a groundcover from part sun to shade.
 It favors dappled shade and is happy living under pines.

 It grows relatively fast into a dense mat, and is excellent for errosion control, since the rhizomes spread underground instead of surface runners.
 It prefers organic-rich, well drained, acidic soil (think pine or mixed pine forests), but tolerates a wide variety of soil conditions and moisture levels as long as they are well drained.